Vol. 04 · Issue 14 · APR 2026

 Blues artists who used the real amp: B.B.
 King, Albert King, Stevie Ray Vaughan (in combination with other amps).

-Drive pedal pairing: The Scream 808 (Tube Screamer) is the classic pairing.
-Low drive, high level, tone at noon.
+Drive pedal pairing: The Scream 808 (Tube Screamer).
+The classic pairing.
+Drive low, around 9 o'clock.
+Level past noon.
+Tone at noon.
 It gives the Twin the midrange push and slight grit it lacks on its own.
+For detailed settings across five different Tube Screamer use cases, see our Tube Screamer settings guide.

 4. Brit 2204 (Marshall JCM800)

-The real amp: The Marshall JCM800 2204 is a single-channel, master-volume amp that defined the sound of blues-rock in the 1980s and beyond.
+The real amp: The Marshall JCM800 2204.
+Single-channel, master-volume amp that defined the sound of blues-rock from the 1980s forward.
 Turn it up and it produces thick, crunchy overdrive with a pronounced midrange.

-Why it works for blues: This is blues-rock territory — think Gary Moore, Billy Gibbons, Joe Bonamassa.
-The 2204 has a grinding, aggressive midrange that cuts through any band mix.
-It's not subtle, but it's expressive.
+Why it works for blues: Blues-rock territory.
+Gary Moore on Still Got the Blues.
+Billy Gibbons.
+Joe Bonamassa.
+The 2204 has a grinding, aggressive midrange, the kind of breakup where you can still hear the pick hit the string but every note has teeth behind it.
 Roll your guitar volume back and it cleans up.
 Dig in and it snarls.

 Suggested settings: